stu-bell/azureFuncSftp/README.md

 Example of how to connect to an SFTP server that has IP restrictions from Azure Functions (C#).

 Uses a [NAT Gateway](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-nat-gateway) to assign a static outbound public IP address to the function app.
-This requires a Premium App Service Plan for the Function App.
 If the target SFTP server does not restrict inbound IP addresses, the NAT Gateway is not required.

+NAT Gateway integration requires a **Premium** App Service Plan for the Function App which will incur costs.

 # Setup